tob-90/telerising-status-checker/README.md

 The API will be accessible at `http://0.0.0.0:5555/`.

 ## Monitoring Integration
+The API returns HTTP status code 200 when the service is healthy and 500 when it is unhealthy.

 The health check endpoint can be integrated into monitoring software such as **Uptime Kuma**.
 By configuring Uptime Kuma to periodically check the endpoint, automatic alerts can be triggered whenever the service status is reported as **unhealthy**.
 This allows for real-time monitoring and automated notifications in case of failures.
 The monitoring primarily ensures that the providers integrated within the Telerising service are operational and responsive.

 ![uptime_kuma](https://github.com/user-attachments/assets/70b31add-ca7c-46d9-a36c-ddebc9734897)